Search sheldonbrown.com and sheldonbrown.org

 On older hubs with a pullchain, the chain should only be able to pull out a tiny bit farther in its tightest position.
 Having established, this, the hub should shift correctly into all of the gears.
 If an indexed Shimano brake-shift lever is used to shift a 3 x 7 hub, as on some Bike Fridays, there needs to be an additional return spring on the cable to latch the shift lever.
 Bike Friday can supply this item.

-If a three-speed hub with a clickbox (including DualDrive hubs), doesn't shift properly, remove the clickbox and pull out the shifter rod (which has a head with a screwdriver slot) as far as it will go, while spinning the rear wheel forward so the shifting mechanism will release.
+If a DualDrive hub or other three-speed with a pullroad, doesn't shift properly, remove the clickbox and pull out the pullrod (which has a head with a screwdriver slot) as far as it will go, while spinning the rear wheel forward so the shifting mechanism will release.
 Stop the wheel, hold the rod in the outermost position with pliers, turn the crank forward and see if the hub is in low gear (the wheel turns much slower than the sprocket).
 Release the rod in two steps and you should get middle and high gear.
 If so, the problem is with the clickbox, shifter or cable, so replace those.
 Otherwise, the problem is internal.

 Here are some information sources for rebuilds of the internals, going from the newest to the oldest hubs: